 It’s a really crazy story and so it’s fairly easy to make it compelling.
 There are more wrinkles here than you might expect, which keeps your attention.

 But that’s also where the documentary gets a little bit messy.
 There’s so much going on here and sometimes they don’t give us enough detail.
-Notably, the anecdote from Braun’s neighbour doesn’t really add anything to the story, whereas more detail about what exactly was going on would have been appreciated.
+Notably, the anecdote from Braun’s neighbour doesn’t really add anything to the story, whereas more detail about what exactly was going on with the fraud would have been appreciated.

 Now, some of this is not the filmmakers’ faults, because the story isn’t over.
 The likely mastermind behind all of this is now on the run, and they don’t appear to know exactly what he was up to.